Howdy, buddy! 😀

-Yes, you get SOME value from Mass Income Machines – even if it’s basic stuff you can get for free on the web.
+You do get SOME value from ‘MIM’ – even if it’s basic stuff you can get for free on the web.

-And yes, you can claim a $37 refund from Clickbank – which are the only two good points about the product and why I can’t fully label it as a scam.
+And you can also claim a $37 refund from Clickbank (which are the only two good points about the product), means I can’t fully label it as a scam.

 But for all the reasons and Red Flags outlined in this review, hell would have to freeze over before I recommended ‘MIM’ to ANYONE.